-Operational loss projection methods continue to evolve in the financial services industry.
-Our operational risk loss forecasting process uses multiple approaches to assess the reasonableness of loss projections.
-A key component of our process is the use of a scenario-based loss estimation approach, leveraging day-to-day risk management expertise from group business and risk leaders and the law department to identify risks and estimate potential loss exposure under a variety of scenarios.
+Our operational risk loss estimation process is comprehensive and uses a blend of quantitative and qualitative estimation methods.
+One of the qualitative estimation components uses a scenario-based loss estimation approach, leveraging day-to-day risk management expertise from group business and risk leaders and the legal department to identify drivers of risk and estimate potential loss exposure under a variety of stressed scenarios.
 We use scenario analysis, internal and external reference data, and informed judgment in estimating losses for operational risks that are generally not closely tied to macroeconomic factors.
-Given the difficulty in applying statistical techniques to a small population of loss events and the application of a qualitative, scenario-based approaches to assess reasonableness of the loss projections.
+Given the difficulty in applying statistical techniques to a small population of loss events and the application of a qualitative, scenario-based approach which relies on informed judgment, we benchmark the projections using multiple approaches to assess reasonableness of the loss projections.